The-Hipnotist/GlobalVoiceMaker/README.md

 # GlobalVoiceMaker
 Automatically makes a voice for any AI voice program or site, made in Python.
-Tjis was originally made for voice.ai, but can be used for any AI site.
+This was originally made for voice.ai, but can be used for any AI site.

 ## Requirements:
 1. `pip install requirements.txt`